 7) likened with vs. likened to

-8) incorporated with vs incorporated
+8) incorporated with vs incorporated into

-with one another vs. we talked
+9) we talked with one another vs. we talked to each other

-The difference between 'compared to' and 'compared with' is perhaps better known, with 'likened to' meaning 'likened to', different to 'compared with', which means 'contrasted with'.
+The difference between 'compared to' and 'compared with' is perhaps better known, with 'compared to' meaning 'likened to', different to 'compared with', which means 'contrasted with'.
 Most people can see this distinction when it's pointed out.

 Some of the other instances mentioned seem to show 'with' and 'to' being totally synonymous, but 'married with...' and 'living to...' show that there are limits to this equivelance.
 I would suggest that this similarily in basic semantics (they relate to connections - both the participle and the preposition) means that the conventions of one participle can easily 'hop' across to other similar participles.